nrs-org/novelslop/content/vol_01/chap_06.typ

   To be fair, according to what she said, Mikoto had been a Narumi Sena fan for quite a long time, much preceeding the magical rise to stardom.
 She was one of a few who followed Sena's SNS account, a small account of an inspiring model on some corners of the Internet.
-In other words, she was the real deal.
+In other words, she was the real deal, not a new-gen fan riding along Sena's newfound fame.

   She finally arrived at her request.